 Exam questions assess the course concepts and skills outlined in the course framework.
 For more information, download the AP English Literature and Composition Course and Exam Description (CED).

-Encourage your students to visit the AP English Literature and Composition student page for exam information and exam practice.
+Encourage your students to visit the AP English Literature and Composition student page for exam information.

-- Students write essays that respond to three free-response prompts from the following categories:
+- Students write essays that respond to 3 free-response prompts from the following categories:

 - A literary analysis of a given poem

 - A literary analysis of a given passage of prose fiction (this may include drama)

 - An analysis that examines a specific concept, issue, or element in a work selected by the student.
 In responding to Question 3, students should select a work of fiction that will be appropriate to the question.
 A general rule is to use a work that is similar in quality to those they have read in their AP class(es).

 One-Page AP English Literature and Composition Scoring Rubrics